iree-org/iree/docs/website/docs/developers/usage-best-practices.md

 TODO: use the most specific LLVM target triple you can?

-### Tuning compilation heuristics

-IREE runs its own suite of benchmarks continuously using the definitions at
-<https://github.com/iree-org/iree/tree/main/benchmarks>.
-The flags set for these
-benchmarks represent the latest manually tuned values for workloads we track closely and referencing them may help with your own search for peak performance.
-You can use these flags in your own explorations, but note that as compiler performance matures, the existing flags will gradually be replaced with attributes for autotuning or command line options for experimental features.

 ## Practices for runtime use

 TODO: sample code, profile numbers